CarlosLRamirez/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag. `terraform apply --auto-approve`

+### Terraform Destroy

+You can use `terraform destroy` to destroy all the resources you created

+You can also use the auto approve flag. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.